USCGC Eastwind

 USCGC Eastwind (WAGB-279) was a Wind-class icebreaker that was built for the United States Coast Guard.
 Completed in time to see action in World War II, she continued in USCG service under the same name until decommissioned in 1968.

 Construction

 Eastwind was the second of five Wind-class of icebreakers built for the United States Coast Guard.
 Her keel was laid down on 23 June 1942 at Western Pipe and Steel Company shipyards in San Pedro.
 She was launched on 6 February 1943 and commissioned on 3 June 1944.

-Her hull was of unprecedented strength and structural integrity, with a relatively short length in proportion to the great power developed, a cut away forefoot, rounded bottom, and fore, aft and side heeling tanks.
+Wind-class icebreakers had hulls of unprecedented strength and structural integrity, with a relatively short length in proportion to the great power developed, a cut away forefoot, rounded bottom, and fore, aft and side heeling tanks.
 Diesel electric machinery was chosen for its controllability and resistance to damage.